jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 ---

-#### Netherrack Generates with Nether Portal Structures ####
+#### Netherrack and Nylium Generates with Nether Portal Structures ####

-Provides *Netherrack*
+Provides *Netherrack and Nylium*

 Disable with ```/carpetskyadditions removeDefault renewableNetherrack```

-When a Nether Portal generates in the void, in generates Netherrack around it, matching the behavior of Bedrock.
+When a Nether Portal generates in the void, it generates a few blocks of Netherrack or Nylium around it.

+Which block is generated depends on the Biome -- Crimson Nylium in Crimson Forests, Warped Nylium in Warped Forests, Netherrack elsewhere.

 ---